pivotal/docs-platform-automation/docs/inputs-outputs.md

 #### Openstack

-The required properties are adapted from the instructions outlined in [Launching an Ops Manager Director Instance on Openstack][manual-openstack]
+The required properties are adapted from the instructions outlined in [Launching an Tanzu Operations Manager Director Instance on Openstack][manual-openstack]

 {% include '.ip-addresses.md' %}

 #### vSphere

-The required properties are adapted from the instructions outlined in [Deploying BOSH and Ops Manager to vSphere][manual-vsphere]
+The required properties are adapted from the instructions outlined in [Deploying BOSH and Tanzu Operations Manager to vSphere][manual-vsphere]

 ### opsman image